toshon-jennings/DoubleCapsCorrect/README.md

 ---
 © 2025 Toshon
 This utility is provided as-is.
-Free to use, modify, and share with fellow keyboard perfectionists.
+This utility is provided as-is under a GNU AFFERO GENERAL PUBLIC LICENSE.